IETF-TEAS-WG/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

    resources associated with each link are immediately commissioned during the network slice configuration process.

-   Alternatively, a customer can request resources to be reserved for potential network slices through a customer intent topology.
+   A customer may also request resources to be reserved for potential network slices through a customer intent topology.
 These reserved resources are not immediately commissioned at the time of the request.
 Instead, they serve as a pool of allocated resources that the customer can utilize to build